atheesh2/E-Commerce-Sales-Profitability-Dashboard-Power-BI-/README.md

 #Global Sales Performance & Operations Dashboard Solution (Power BI)

-A centralized corporate business intelligence dashboard built from scratch using the verbatim **Sample - Superstore.csv** dataset (9,994 transactional rows).
+A centralized corporate business intelligence dashboard built from scratch using the verbatim .
 This project delivers critical performance visibility, maps regional profitability, and empowers regional managers to make data-driven logistics and sales decisions.

 ---